input-output-hk/partner-chains-smart-contracts/docs/Specification.md

   , thresholdDenominator :: Integer
-    -- ^ 'thresholdDenominator' is the denominator for the ratio of the -- committee needed to sign off committee handovers / merkle roots }
+    -- ^ 'thresholdDenominator' is the denominator for the ratio of the -- committee needed to sign off committee handovers / merkle roots , governanceAuthority :: GovernanceAuthority
+    -- ^ 'governanceAuthority' stores credentials of a governing body allowed to -- make updates to versioned scripts.
+For now we just use a master public -- key, whose owner is allowed to make any decisions about script versions.
+  }
 ```